Tarim, Yemen: 7th–8th centuries

 In 625, Badhan, the Persian Governor of Sanaa accepted Islam and the rest of the country soon followed.
 Arab historians agree that Tarim was established in the fourth century of Hijra.
 The citizens of Tarim converted to Islam in the early days of Islam when the delegation of Hadhramaut met the Islamic Prophet Muhammad in Medina in the tenth year of Hijra (631).
 Tarim is often referred to as Al-Siddiqi City, in honor of Abu-Bakr al-Siddiq, the first caliph of Sunni Islam (r.
 632–634).
 Abu Bakr prayed that Allah would increase Tarim's scholars and water, as its citizens stood with him during the Ridda wars after the Prophet's death (632–633).
-A battle occurred in Al-Nujir Fortress. in which many of the Prophet's companions (Sahabah) were injured and taken to Tarim for treatment.
-Some companions however died, and were buried in the cemetery of Zambal.
+A battle occurred in Al-Nujir Fortress, in which many of the Prophet's companions (Sahabah) were injured and taken to Tarim for treatment.
+Some companions, however, were buried in the cemetery of Zambal.

-As part of the Great Arab Expansion, Hadhramis formed a major part of the Arab armies that conquered North Africa and the Iberian Peninsula.
-In the mid-8th century, a preacher from Basra called "Abdullah bin Yahya" arrived in Hadhramaut and established the Ibadhi rite of Islam.
-By the 10th century conflict had erupted between the Hashid and Bakil, the two dominant tribes in the Northern Highlands.
-Sheikh al-Hadi Yahya bin al-Hussain bin al-Qasim ar-Rassi (a sayyid) was called from Medina to settle this affair at Sa'da in 893–897.
-He founded the Zaidi Imamate which reigned until Imam Al-Badr was deposed in 1962.
-In 951 CE, Imam Aḥmad bin `Isā Al-Muhājir arrived from Iraq with a large number of followers, and established the Shafi`i madhab of Sunni Islam (according to majority of historians), which remains dominant in the region.
-A Ribat, or University, was first established in Zabid, in the Tihama, and, later, in Tarim.
-The latter still functions.

-15th century

-In 1488, the Kathiris, led by Badr Abu Towairaq, invaded Hadhramaut from the High Yemen and established their dola, first in Tarim and then in Seiyun.
-The Kathiris employed mercenaries, mainly Yafa'is from the mountains north-east of Aden.
-About a hundred years after arriving their momentum was lost.
-The Yafa'is usurped western Hadhramaut and created a separate dola, based at Al-Qatn.